danobi/dxuuu.xyz/src/cpp-static-registration.md

 % C++ patterns: static registration

-Plugin architectures are usefull.
-It's hard to predict future needs in the present.
+Plugin architectures are useful: it's hard to predict future needs in the present.
 Thus, it's often useful to punt as much business logic as possible to the future.
 But how do we create a robust and scalable plugin architecture?